GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 ## Important Notes:
 #### This program ONLY accepts input(mics) audio streams for now

-If you are using **Windows** I HIGHLY recommend installing VB-CABLE:
+If you are using **Windows** you can optionally install VB-CABLE:
 - https://www.vb-audio.com/Cable/index.htm#DownloadCable

-This will allow you to use your speaker's audio and will have a better chance of using a device:
+This will allow you to use a non-WASAPI speaker's audio and will have a better chance of using a device:
 - To use VB-CABLE follow the "Setting up VB-CABLE in 5 steps:" in the "WindowsReadme.txt"

 ## Future Ideas:
 #### In order of importance:
 - General optimizing
-- Mabye implement a loop back to speakers on Windows
 - Fix how transparency is done on Windows
 - Overhaul the old Linux terminal version